 The goal of any clinician-patient encounter is to understand a patient’s healthcare needs and work toward a diagnosis or treatment.
 That cannot happen, however, if the video conference or phone call is dropped due to technology issues.

 According to McKinsey & Company, the COVID-19 pandemic accelerated the use of telehealth applications through a variety of different virtual communication platforms.
-With healthcare professionals becoming responsible for managing critical events from afar, Mark Goetz, Account Executive at IR, said it is vital that those encounters are not disrupted by technology failures.
+With healthcare professionals becoming responsible for managing critical events from afar, Mario Avocato, Account Manager at IR, said it is vital that those encounters are not disrupted by technology failures.
 Patient outcomes depend on it.

 “Your clinicians’ focus needs to be on the patient,” he said.
 “They are doing everything they can to help patients in a limited amount of time – and that takes a lot of energy.
 They simply don’t have time for technology that doesn’t work.”

 In a recent research study conducted by HIMSS and IR, survey respondents stated that the most common challenges healthcare employees face when using communication tools include the inability to integrate the tools into other workflows (38%), poor call and video quality (30%) and lack of training on how to properly use the tools (27%).
 Avocato said these results are not surprising.

 “Technology moves at a rapid pace – we are seeing rigorous and accelerated rev cycles.
 The pace of innovation is just mind-blowing,” he said.
 “But it doesn’t matter how innovative these tools are if people have trouble using them.
 They need to be interoperable.
 They need to be easy to use.
 People need to be able to marry them into their electronic health record (EHR) and human resources (HR) solutions.
 Otherwise, they aren’t helping patients.”